vladh/dotfiles/README.md

 ### macOS specific packages

-If you have Homebrew, the following packages will be install automatically:
+If you have Homebrew, the following packages will be installed automatically:

 * `reattach-to-user-namespace` — Makes tmux open new windows in the right directory.
 * `fd` — Enables proper fuzzy finding in fzf.